-Then, a from the adjacent island of Northern Kaholmen, a hidden and unknown battery (although it had been installed in 1901!) of shore-based torpedo tubes with 30-year old Whitehead torpedoes made in Austria-Hungary engaged the ship.
+Then, from the adjacent island of Northern Kaholmen, a hidden and unknown battery (although it had been installed in 1901!) of shore-based torpedo tubes with 30-year-old Whitehead torpedoes made in Austria-Hungary engaged the ship.

 Though they had small warheads, the good Austrian tin fish held true and holed Blucher at 04:34.

 Between 1887 and 1913, Norway ordered no less than 377 torpedoes of various marks from Whitehead Di Fiume S.A., with the largest buy (of 100 fish) in 1912.
 The battery contained nine Whitehead Mk Vd torpedoes on that fateful morning of April 1940, each with a 220-pound warhead.

 Blücher rolled over and sank by 0730 in 210 feet, with heavy loss of life.
-This kept the Norwegian King and government from being taken prisoner, enabling them to escape to the north and eventually Britain.
-In all, the Blucher had only been in service for six months and 18 days.
+This kept the Norwegian King and government from being taken prisoner, enabling them to escape to the north and eventually to Britain.
+The Blucher had only been in service for six months and 18 days.

-A clip from the Norwegian movie “The King’s Choice” showing the interaction between Oscarsborg Fortress and Blücher in stark detail.
+A clip from the Norwegian movie “The King’s Choice” shows the interaction between Oscarsborg Fortress and Blücher in stark detail.
 English subtitles can be turned on for this clip.